saviti786/assignment13-docker-react/README.md

-# Assignment 12 – Web Component Library
+# Assignment 13 – Component Library with Husky, Eslint and Prettier

 ## Author: Saviti Saviti

 ---

 ## Overview

-This project is a **React + Storybook Component Library** built using **TypeScript** and **Styled Components**.
+This project is a React + TypeScript UI Component Library with code quality checks, pre-commit hooks, and CI/CD workflow implemented.

-It demonstrates reusable and responsive UI components that can be used to build consistent interfaces.
-Each component supports both default and disabled states and has been tested for visibility and style changes.

 ---

 ## Components Included

 The library includes the following components:

 - Button